UdonSharpRE/UdonSharpDecompiler/README.md

 ```
 the output maybe wrong due to no information of Game functions.

+## Simplified by AI
-Simplified by AI(maybe wrong but its pretty much readable):
+maybe wrong but its pretty much readable
 ```CS
 void Func_8()
 {